 We invite all registered CBA students who meet the level, age and height requirements to be part of this wonderful traditional Holiday Production!

-If cast in any company production, students will pay a $30 registration fee plus the participation fee.
-Nutcracker $195 flat fee.
+If cast in any company production, students will pay a $275 participation fee ($30 registration fee plus $245 flat fee) to cover the rehearsal hours and costume rentals.

 Party Scene